-App Cloud is designed to help organizations cost-effectively develop, deploy and manage content apps on smartphones, tablets and other Internetconnected devices.
+App Cloud is designed to help organizations cost-effectively develop, deploy and manage content apps on smartphones, tablets and other Internet-connected devices.

 - Development.
-App Cloud makes it possible for web development teams to create Apple iOS and Google Android apps using open standard technologies and processes, such as HTML5, CSS and JavaScript skills, tools and code libraries, instead of learning new platform-specific skills and processes.
-We believe that the App Cloud software development kit, out-of-the-box templates optimized for the Apple iOS and Google Android platforms, and visual app creation tools further simplify and accelerate the development process.
+App Cloud makes it possible for web development teams to create Apple iOS and Google Android apps using open standard technologies and processes instead of learning new platform-specific skills and processes.
 App Cloud also provides tools that streamline the process of testing apps. - Deployment.
 App Cloud can generate Apple iOS and Google Android apps in the cloud instead of requiring specialized desktop tools.
-App Cloud also allows developers to make modifications to apps after they have already been deployed in the Apple iTunes App Store or the Google Android app store and installed by end users.
-As a result, developers and business users can modify content feeds, the appearance and styling of an app, advertising options and other settings on live apps without resubmitting to the app store or requiring end users to upgrade to a new version of an app. - Management & Operations.
-App Cloud enables customers to continuously update installed apps with device-optimized content from web content management systems, online video platforms such as Video Cloud, image hosting platforms, and other content repositories.
+App Cloud also allows developers to make modifications to apps after they have already been deployed in the Apple iTunes App Store or the Google Android app store and installed by end users. - Management & Operations.
+App Cloud enables customers to continuously feed installed apps with device-optimized content from web content management systems, online video platforms such as Video Cloud, image hosting platforms, and other content repositories.
 App Cloud also enables advertising directly within an app through third party ad systems and provides analytics that help app creators measure and improve the success of their apps and their content.